-Invite an Outreach Scholar to your (digital!) classroom
+Invite an Outreach Scholar to your classroom in person or online

-We would love to help you bring an Outreach Scholar to your class virtually this fall.
-We’re happy to work with you on the timing, format, and content of the digital visit.
+If you would love to invite an Outreach Scholar to your class or community event, we would be happy to work with you on the timing, modality, topic, and materials for the visit.

 To invite an Outreach Scholar to your school or community event, please contact the African Studies Outreach Coordinator firstname.lastname@example.org or fill out this short form.

 - Classroom presentations

 - African storytelling

 - Intro to an African language (for example Yoruba, Swahili, or Arabic)